Flo3141/biolm_utils/README.md

+> **Note:** The `biolm-2.0` branch contains the latest, actively developed version of BioLM with major improvements and a new plugin architecture.
+The `main` branch is legacy.
+For the newest features and code, please [switch to the `biolm-2.0` branch](https://github.com/dieterich-lab/biolm_utils/tree/biolm-2.0).

 # `biolm_utils`: A framework to run bioinformatical Language Models.

 This projects implements pre-training and fine-tuning of neural models for regressing half lives of RNA and protein sequences.
 In addition, it supports the extraction of leave-one-out (LOO) scores for fine-tuned models to analyse importance scores of individual inputs.